Attachment in Childhood: Foundations for Lifelong Emotional Well-being

 4. Disorganized attachment

-Secure attachment is characterized by children who feel confident in their caregiver’s availability and responsiveness.
+Secure attachment is typified by children who trust in their caregiver’s availability and responsiveness, allowing them to explore their surroundings with confidence.

-Anxious-ambivalent attachment involves children who are clingy and unsure of their caregiver’s responsiveness.
+Anxious-ambivalent attachment describes children who are clingy and uncertain about their caregiver’s responsiveness, often exhibiting distress during separations and ambivalence upon reunions.

 Influential Factors on Attachment Styles

-Several factors contribute to the development of attachment styles:
+Several elements influence the development of attachment styles:

 • Caregiver responsiveness